 If you like this Crispy Pork Chop recipe, give these Parmesan Artichoke Pork Chops a try!

 - 1 cup Panko bread crumbs

-- Combine the bread crumbs and seasonings in a ziplock bag and add 2 tbsp of the mayonnaise or yogurt to the crumb mixture.
-Close bag and mush around until the mayo is incorporated.
-Dump into a pie plate or other high rimmed plate.
+- Combine the bread crumbs and seasonings in a large ziplock bag and add 2 tbsp of the mayonnaise to the crumb mixture.
+Close the bag and mix the mixture with hands until the mayo is incorporated.
+Dump the crumbs into a pie plate or other high rimmed plate.

-- Coat each chop with about 1 tbsp mayo, or just until all surfaces are covered.
-Working with one chop at a time, use your fingers to thoroughly coat all sides with the crumb mixture.
-Place pork chops on your prepared wire rack.
+- Coat each pork chop with about 1 tablespoon of mayo, or just until all surfaces are covered.
+Then, working with one chop at a time, use your fingers to thoroughly coat all sides with the crumb mixture.
+Place coated pork chops on your prepared wire rack.

-- Bake the pork chops until the coating is golden brown and they are cooked through ( between 140-145 degrees Fahrenheit).
+- Bake the pork chops until the coating is golden brown and cooked through ( between 140-145 degrees Fahrenheit).
 It took mine about 20 minutes.
-Let rest for 10 minutes or so before serving so all the juices can redistribute and get happy.
+Let the chops rest for 5-10 minutes before serving to allow juices to redistribute and get happy.

 - Don't skip the Mayonnaise.
 If mayo isn't your thing, maybe this recipe isn't either.
 Using it is essential to the recipe, adding flavor and needed fat to properly crisp the breadcrumbs.

 - Use a baking rack.
 If you don't have a dedicated baking rack, a cookie rack or even a broiler pan will work almost as well.
 Putting the pork chops on a rack allows the hot air to circulate evenly across all the surfaces of the meat so you're not left with a soggy bottom.
 Nobody likes a soggy bottom. 🙂